Airport Birding in Lisbon

 I wanted to show everyone an overview of Lisbon.
 There is a lot of great habitat down there which include, believe it or not, flamingos!
 If I am to be honest, I would have loved to go out with a Portuguese birder to see them, but I didn't want to risk it.
 And the other bird I really really wanted to see was the Eurasian Hoopoe.
 There will be other opportunities.

 The inside of the airport has plenty of great places to eat but I couldn't help the feeling that I was trapped in a long narrow corridor.
-Choices for food was rather limited as well.
+Choices for food were rather limited as well.
 If a traveler didn't know Portugal and just stopped in their airport, they'd think that all Portuguese eat only sandwiches.

 After the brutal heat of my Arizona summer, these temps were amazing.
 It felt like a cool Wisconsin summer day in June....but in Lisbon!
 I had thought Cape Verde would be brutal as well but it turned out to be really nice.
 My worst trip would actually be to western Mexico several weeks later and it would be my downfall.
 I just didn't know it at the time.